Our Highland Honeymoon

 With absolutely no plans made we set off towards the NC500 starting point in Inverness.
 For our first night in the van we stopped at Glenmore Campsite in Aviemore (recommended by the van hire guy).

-Unfortunately it rained heavily the entire first day and night so we didn’t get any photos but in the morning we stopped at nearby Loch Morlich to plan our next moves.
+It rained heavily the entire first day and night so we didn’t get any photos but in the morning we stopped at nearby Loch Morlich to plan our next moves.

 We decided to take a diversion to see Loch Ness before heading to Inverness, because it seemed a shame not to visit while we were in the area.